Tohoma/yah/README.md

 u is 4 - z                                                  var u = 4 - z;

 dog::int is 5                                                var dog = 5;
-cat::String is "furry"                                       var cat = "furry";
+cat::string is "furry"                                       var cat = "furry";
 cat be 10                                                   // Produces a compile-time error

 // Example use of constants